 The “give everyone statins” story came from a publication in the British Journal of General Practice by Peter Ueda (Department of Global Health and Population, Harvard TH Chan School of Public Health, US), Thomas Wai-Chun Lung (George Institute for Global Health, University of New South Wales, Australia), Philip Clarke (School of Population and Global Health, University of Melbourne, Australia) and Goodarz Danaei (Department of Global Health and Population, Harvard TH Chan School of Public Health, US).
 That’s two researchers from America and two from Australia telling UK doctors to give statins to millions of Brits.
 “Mind your own business” springs to mind!
 (Technically the article was about England, but NICE has pan-UK agreements and the devolved health departments in Wales, Scotland and Northern Ireland all too often follow England).

-The rest of this article is available to site members, who get access to all articles plus a weekly newsletter.
+The rest of this article is available to site subscribers, who get access to all articles plus a weekly newsletter.

-To continue reading, please login below or sign up for a membership.
+To continue reading, please login below or sign up for a subscription.
 Thank you.